mcjauregui72/CNN_MedImageClassification/README.md

     * If rescaling is done first, pixel values are converted to 0-1, which could interfere with how certain augmentations are applied.
     * Because the ResNet50-based base_model component of our first_model expected inputs' pixel values to be normalized to a range between 0 and 1, we rescaled the augmented input data before passing it to the ResNet50 layers.

-7. Specified include_top = False to effectively removed ResNet50's top layer so we could replace it with one suited for our own task.
-Because the original ResNet50 model was pretrained to classify over a million ImageNet images into 1,000 classes, it outputs feature maps when its top layer is removed.
+7. Specified include_top = False to effectively remove ResNet50's top layer so we could replace it with one suited for our own task.
+Because the original ResNet50 model was pre-trained to classify over a million ImageNet images into 1,000 classes, it outputs feature maps when its top layer is removed.

-8. Added a pooling='max' layer to the ResNet50-based model to control the shape of the output tensor and ensure compatibility with the subsequent layers that needed to be added.
+8. Added the pooling='max' layer to the ResNet50-based model to control the shape of the output tensor and ensure compatibility with the subsequent layers that needed to be added.
    * The ResNet50 model outputs a 4D tensor after its convolutional layers when include_top=False and no pooling is applied.
 This tensor could not be fed directly into fully connected Dense layers, which require a 2D input.
    * Setting pooling='max' applied global max pooling to reduce the spatial dimensions into a single value for each channel, producing a tensor compatible with Dense layers.
-   * Without pooling='max', we would have needed to explicitly add a Flatten layer to convert the 4D tensor to 2D in order to avoid a shape mismatch error.
+   * Without pooling='max', we would have needed to explicitly add a Flatten layer to convert the 4D tensor to 2D to avoid a shape mismatch error.
 Though a Flatten layer would have resolved the shape issue, it would generate a larger input size for the Dense layers, increasing the risk of overfitting.
    * Unlike Flattening, which preserves all spatial information to return a high-dimensional feature vector, global pooling reduces dimensionality.

 9. Specified for layer in base_model.layers: layer.trainable = False, to avoid re-training ResNet50's pre-trained knowledge during model training.
    * Making these layers untrainable preserved the features ResNet50 learned during pre-training, keeping them from becoming over-written during training.
    * Layer freezing effectively turned ResNet50 into a feature extractor.

-10. Built both submodels with the Functional API because it supports more flexibility than the Sequential API.
+10. Built both submodels with the Functional API because it supported more flexibility than the Sequential API.
 In particular, the Functional API
-    * Affords more flexibility when combining pre-trained models with custom layers or sharing layers between models.
+    * Afforded more flexibility when combining pre-trained models with custom layers or sharing layers between models.
-    * Allows for explicit definition of the flow of data, enabl fine control over how layers connect and interact.
+    * Allowed for explicit definition of the flow of data, enabling fine control over how layers connect and interact.
-    * Supports freezing layers and chaining models.
+    * Supported freezing layers and chaining models.
-    * Handles the complexities involved in ensembling models.
+    * Handled the complexities involved in ensembling models.

-11. Added custom layers on top of the ResNet50-based base to allow the final model to complete our four-class classification task and to be ensembled and chained with the other submodel.
+11. Added custom layers on top of the ResNet50-based base to allow the final model to complete our four-class classification task and be ensembled and chained with the other submodel.
     * Both the BatchNormalization and Dropout layers helped improve generalization on unseen data.
     * The Dense(256, activation='relu') layer learned more complex patterns from the high-level features provided by ResNet50.
     * These more complex patterns became relevant to our classification task.